richstep/Drupal-7-as-an-Azure-App-Service/README.md

 5. Rename `Dockerfile` back to `Dockerfile.BASE.txt`
 6. Rename `Dockerfile.PRIMARY.txt` back to `Dockerfile`
+7. Edit line 1 of `Dockerfile`.

 ### How to Build the Image with your Drupal Site
- 1. Run `docker build --rm -f Dockerfile -t drupal7_for_docker:latest .`
+ 1. Run `docker build --rm -f Dockerfile -t drupal7_for_docker:latest .` the `FROM` command should reference the base container that you pushed to your Azure container registry.
+For example:
+ >FROM MyContainerRegistryName.azurecr.io/drupal7_for_docker:base

 ### How to Run your Site Locally
 1. Run `docker run --rm -it -p 2222:2222 -p 80:80 drupal7_for_docker:latest`